MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 ## 3. Connect to the AzureAD
-To do this last previous step, on the Powershell Console run the following Cmdlet:
+To do this last previous step, on the Powershell Console run the following cmdlet:

 ```
 Connect-AzureAD
 ```

-And login with an Office 365 Global Administrator account
+And login with an Office 365 Global Administrator account.

 ## Password Policies management by using PowerShell

 ### How to check the expiration policy for a password

-* Execute one of the following commands:
+* Run one of the following commands:

    * To see if a single user’s password is set to never expire, run the following cmdlet by using the UPN (for example, *aprilr@contoso.onmicrosoft.com*) or the user ID of the user you want to check:
 ```